Kosovo independence precedent

 On 17 February 2008, the majority of members of the Assembly of Kosovo, including Hashim Thaçi, and Fatmir Sejdiu (who were not members of the Assembly), not acting in the capacity of PISG, declared Kosovo an independent and sovereign state.
 Kosovo was soon recognized as a sovereign state by the United States, Turkey, Albania, Austria, Germany, Italy, France, the United Kingdom, the Republic of China (Taiwan), and others.
 This triggered an international debate over whether Kosovo's unilateral declaration of independence had set a precedent in international law that could apply to other separatist movements, or whether it is a special case.
-The recognition of Kosovo's independence by 101 out of UN states, according to many sources, has given fresh impetus to other separatist movements.
+Kosovo has been recognized as an independent state by dozens of UN member states, with estimates varying widely from around 84 to over 110, depending on the source and how derecognitions are counted.

-It is estimated that a total of 70 unrecognized nations and organizations use the Kosovo precedent to achieve their goals.
+It is estimated that a total of 70 unrecognized nations and organizations have used the Kosovo precedent to achieve their goals.
 Abkhazia and South Ossetia renewed their calls for the recognition of their sovereignty.
 Kosovo's independence also led to increased tensions in Bosnia and Herzegovina, where the Republika Srpska vetoed recognising Kosovo, and threatened to declare independence themselves.
+However, international legal scholars widely treat Kosovo as a unique (sui generis) case rather than creating a general legal precedent for secession.

 The precedent was cited over the course of the Russo-Ukrainian War.
 Russian President Vladimir Putin refused to recognize Kosovo independence, but subsequently used the precedent to achieve goals in Ukraine.
 The Republic of Crimea proclaimed its independence from Ukraine on 11 March 2014, citing the Kosovo precedent; Crimea was annexed by the Russian Federation just a week later.
 In 2022, recognition of eastern Ukraine's breakaway regions and their later annexation is supported by the Kosovo precedent.